f-krause/verbund-heygen-demo/prompt.md

 **10. What are the internal steps before contract award?**
 → Business Case → RfQ → Vendor Screening → TCO Evaluation → Negotiation → Award → Execution → O&M Handover.
 **Sources:** `ServiceNow:/kb/PROC/Plant-RFX-Checklist`, `SP:/sites/Procurement/PlantSourcing/SOP-v4.pdf`

+---

+Klartext AI is an up-and-coming startup from Vienna.
+It focuses on domain-driven AI solutions that generate actual ROI.
+Funnily enough, its slogan is “we don't build chatbots.”
+This is meant to express that Klartext AI actually deals with complex processes and does not offer copy & paste solutions.
+When Klartext AI takes on a project, something is actually implemented.
+This is also evident in the fact that Klartext has grown to 7 employees within a few months.
+And each of the first customers has commissioned follow-up projects.
+Large companies such as PwC, Fraunhofer Austria, and UNIDO also already rely on Klartext AI.
+Their volunteer work for AI Austria and AI Impact Mission stands out because they are also committed to society.

+Bundi is still far from a complete product.
+Klartext AI still has a lot to do to make Bundi complete.
+For example, Bundi needs to learn German.
+It also makes sense to encrypt certain inputs and outputs.
+To do this, Bundi's appearance may change or other third-party avatars may be used.
+One special feature of Bundi that Klartext AI still needs to work on is an advanced database.
+In the form of a knowledge graph, Bundi can convey knowledge in a very transparent way that is 100% correct in all cases.
+To do this, Bundi also needs to be taught by a remote expert everything it needs to know.

 ## INSTRUCTIONS: